IN THIS SECTION

 HE-208 Systems of Addictions Treatment

 This course provides an overview of counseling modalities and techniques used in addiction treatment and recovery settings, including for those with co-occurring disorders.
-A family systems approach will be employed to understand how the Criminal Justice System, the Mental Health System, and the larger community relate.
+A family systems approach is employed to understand how the criminal justice system, the mental health system, and the larger community relate.
 Legal and regulatory restrictions, ethical codes, and legal sanctions also are discussed.

 3 credits